Droxford

 Turn right and follow the railway trail until you reach the large stone bridge.
 Go under it and on the other side there are some information boards detailing the original station’s role in the Second World War.

-For the diversion, do not go up the steps by the bridge, but instead continue straight along the Meon Valley Trail.
+For the longer walk, do NOT go up the steps by the bridge in section 8, but instead continue straight along the Meon Valley Trail.
 At the point where the next bridge starts to come into view, look out for the unsigned path heading up to your left.
-This will go parallel to the railway for a short while before taking you up onto the road and the top of the bridge.
+This will go parallel to the old railway track for a short while before taking you up onto the road and the top of the bridge.
 Turn right and follow the quiet country lane.
 Cross the river, continue, and then cross the river again.
 Look out for the first cottage on your right and then take the footpath (not along the gravel drive, but through the kissing gate) into the field.

 The field has cows in, but they seemed like a peaceful bunch when I passed by them!
 You will see the direction of the footpath worn into the field and should follow it all the way across until you come close to a house with a large deck platform.
 Follow the path through the gate here and walk along a section of path with fence either side.
 Dog walkers should look out for the ‘lick, stick, pick’ station for dog water, sticks and poo bags!
 Children might like to look out for the quirky chicken run.

 Keep walking straight along the enclosed path until you reach the church.
-You can turn right here if you want to go to the river, avoiding the falling tree mentioned previously.
+You can turn right immediately before the churchyard here if you want to go to enjoy the section of the river as detailed in section 9.

 Did you know?